BelkacemYerfa/blk/README.md

 # blk — A Minimalist Systems Programming Language

-`blk` is a statically typed, compiled programming language focused on simplicity, predictability, and a clean developer experience.
-Inspired by languages like Zig, Odin, and C — but designed to be approachable for learners and hobbyists interested in writing small tools, utilities, and experimenting with low-level systems programming.
+`blk` is a statically typed, compiled systems programming language focused on simplicity, predictability, and a clean developer experience.
+Inspired by Jai, Zig, Odin, and C — but designed to be minimal, expressive, and powerful for tooling, low-level system utilities, and experimentation.

 ---

 ## ✨ Why blk?

 - Minimal syntax: easy to read, easy to parse
-- Explicit types: no hidden behavior
+- Expression-oriented core
-- No classes or objects — just functions, types, and modules
+- No classes or objects — just functions, types, and blocks
-- Direct native compilation targets
+- Native targets (no runtime)
+- Explicit memory control
+- Uniform code blocks and low keyword count

 ---